markfinger/python-webpack/README.md

 be served from the manifest file.
 When `USE_MANIFEST` is True, any requests which are not contained within the manifest will cause errors to be raised.

-Note: the `HMR` setting is set to False when populating manifests.
-This prevents HMR runtimes from being injected into your bundles.

 ### Using context in a manifest